Whenever I see classic semi trucks, I get to feeling just a little nostalgic. Those old big rigs are a wonderful sight.

-Simplicity was one of the best features of these old classic semi trucks.
+Simplicity was one of the best features of these old classic trucks.

 The average trucker who was mechanically inclined, could work on his own rig.
-This was a big money saver for ‘backyard mechanics’.
+A big money saver for ‘backyard mechanics’.

 In the mid ’80’s, a top of the line Kenworth or Peterbilt could be had for under $100,00.